What services does the Advising Center provide?

 How does a student declare their major?

-Students may identify or change their program of study via EaglesEye or by stopping by Student Records and completing the appropriate form.
+Students may identify or change their program of study via EaglesEye.

-When students applied for admission or readmission, they selected a program of study on the application, which is their declared program of study.
-If a student wants to change that program, they can do so in their EaglesEye account or in person at the Student Records Office.
+When students apply for admission or readmission, they selected a program of study on the application, which is their declared program of study.
+If a student wants to change that program, they can do so in their EaglesEye account.
 Some programs of study are closed and students can’t declare them without program admittance (i.e., Nursing, Radiography, etc.).

 To make changes in EaglesEye, students will log in and select student tab/academic profile/change major.